sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 deviations, what I have is the *sampling distribution of the standard deviation*.
 I have plotted this distribution in :numref:`fig-samplingDistSampleSD`.
-Even though the true population standard deviation is 15 the average of the *sample* standard deviations is only 8.5.
-Notice that this is a very different result to what we found in :numref:`fig-samplingDistDiffN` (middle panel) when we plotted the sampling distribution of the mean, where the population mean is 100 and the average of the sample means is also 100.
+Even though the true population standard deviation is 15 this experiment would, on average, produce an estimated standard deviation of only 8.5 – well below the true value!
+In other words, the sample standard deviation is a biased estimate of the population standard deviation.
+Notice that this is a very different result to what we found in :numref:`fig-samplingDistDiffN` (b) when we plotted the sampling distribution of the mean, where the population mean is 100 and the average of the sample means is also 100.

 .. ----------------------------------------------------------------------------